-

 Michelle began her career with Deloitte in the Phoenix office in the Audit group in 1985.
 She became a Partner of the Firm in 1998 and Managing Partner of the Phoenix Office in 2005.
 She transferred to Los Angeles as the Managing Partner in late 2010 and became the West Region Market Leader in 2019.
 Michelle advised a diverse group of public and privately held companies ranging from middle market to large multi-nationals and now serves as a board member to public and private/pre-IPO companies.

 As a relationship leader and financial expert, Michelle led the Firm’s National CFO Leadership Program for the West Region which focused on supporting CFOs in their complex roles.
-Michelle led the relationships with strategic Deloitte client’s including Mattel, the Los Angeles Sports and Entertainment District (Sofi Stadium), CBRE and Snap Inc. During her career she gained extensive experience in the board room working with the Audit Committees and Boards of companies including Mattel, Teledyne, Taylor Morrison, Kilroy Realty and TCW Group on a range of complex issues, including digital transformation, IPOs, cost reduction, cybersecurity, governance and enterprise risk.
+Michelle led the relationships with strategic Deloitte client’s including Mattel, the Los Angeles Sports and Entertainment District (Sofi Stadium), CBRE and Snap Inc. During her career she gained extensive experience in the boardroom working with the Audit Committees and Boards of companies including Mattel, Teledyne, Taylor Morrison, Kilroy Realty and TCW Group on a range of complex issues, including digital transformation, IPOs, cost reduction, cybersecurity, governance and enterprise risk.

 Michelle has deep experience in governance roles within Deloitte.
 She served on Deloitte’s Board Council and Strategic Investment Committee in which she oversaw various acquisitions and investments.
 Michelle also served two terms on Deloitte’s Nominating Committee which is responsible for CEO and board director selection.
+Michelle attends various board governance programs and completed the Harvard Business School Making Corporate Boards More Effective program in November 2024.

 As a community leader, Michelle held a number of senior governance roles in prominent professional and community organizations.
 She served as the 2018 Board Chair of the Los Angeles Chamber of Commerce; board member of Los Angeles Sports and Entertainment Commission; Board of Advisors for Salvation Army Western Territories; a member Young President’s Organization Los Angeles Gold; and a Director of Polytechnic School in Pasadena.
 She was also on the Bid Committees which secured the 2022 Super Bowl, as well as the 2028 Olympic Summer Games for Los Angeles.